-By living with us as they complete their rehab, patients receive round the clock assistance in a comfortable, protective environment designed to support them through all the stages of recovery, and handle all kinds of disabilities.
-Pate vans whisk patients to therapy in the mornings and bring them back at night to enjoy healthy meals, activities and staff and peer encouragement.
+Inpatients receive round the clock assistance to support them through all stages of recovery and our centers handle all kinds of disabilities.
+Our residents enjoy healthy meals, activities and staff and peer encouragement.

-Living with us during brain injury or stroke treatment gives people comprehensive care, with ongoing observation by staff to assess progress around the clock and help our residents get the most from rehabilitation.
+Living with us during brain injury or stroke treatment is an immersive experience that means rehabilitation never stops.
+It gives people comprehensive care, with ongoing observation by staff to assess progress around the clock and helps our residents get the most from rehabilitation.
+Patients who are physically capable of maximum rehab time will receive up to six hours of therapy a day.

 - Driver rehabilitation